 Independent study may be either project or research-oriented.
-The topics for independent study are not usually part of the curriculum but reflect a student's special interest; or they take a student further into a subject than regular course work allows.
-Students must work closely with the appropriate program director in planning, executing, and evaluating if an independent study course is appropriate in their plan of study.
-All Graduate Independent Study Courses must be approved by the Program Director and Chief Academic Officer.
-Approved independent study forms must be submitted to the Registrar's Office within two weeks after the beginning of the semester.
-Independent Study forms are available online through the myDC portal.
+The topics for independent study are not usually part of the curriculum but reflect a student's special interest, or they take a student further into a subject than regular course work allows.
+Independent study courses are only available to students in the MBA program.
+Students must work closely with the MBA program director in planning, executing, and evaluating if an independent study course is appropriate in their plan of study.
+All graduate independent study courses must be approved by the MBA Program Director and Vice President for Academic Affairs.
+Only one required course in the MBA Core may be taken through independent study.
+A course may not be taken as an independent study during the academic term in which the course is being offered.
+Approved independent study forms must be submitted to the Registrar's Office by the end of the posted Add/Drop period.